Daunte Wright with his 2-year-old son Daunte Jr.. Photo from the Wright family.

 “He had a 2-year-old son that’s not going to be able to play basketball with him.
 He had sisters and brothers that he loved so much,” Daunte’s mother Katie Wright said.
 “He just had his whole life taken away from him.
 We had our hearts pulled out of our chests.
 He was my baby.”

-Protests broke out last night in and around Minneapolis; a patrol officer says that about 40 people were arrested last night.
+[April 13, 2021]: Protests broke out that night in and around Minneapolis; a patrol officer says that about 40 people were arrested.
 Wright’s shooting has heightened already-high tensions in the city; the shooting took place just about 10 miles from where George Floyd was killed last year.
 The trial of his murderer, former officer Derek Chauvin, is happening now.
 And today, at a press conference that featured both the Floyd and Wright families, a heartbreaking revelation about the connection between them:

 UPDATE (April 15, 2021): Kim Potter was charged yesterday with second-degree manslaughter in the killing of Daunte Wright.
 According to CBS Minnesota, Potter was arrested and then freed on $100,000 bond.
 She made her first court appearance today on manslaughter charges.